catboost/catboost/README.md

 License
 -------
-© Contributors, 2017.
-Licensed under an [Apache-2](https://github.com/catboost/catboost/blob/master/LICENSE) license.
+© YANDEX LLC, 2017.
+Licensed under the Apache License, Version 2.0.
+See LICENSE file for more details.